 Male Testosterone Replacement Denver Boulder

-We (the clinic) have been in the Denver/Boulder area for 16 years.
+NatureMed has been in the Denver/Boulder area for 16 years.
 We spend the time it takes to get your hormones right.
 We don't feel it should be expensive and do not charge membership fees.
 Testosterone should be bioidentical not synthetic.
-NatureMed has a medical doctor on staff to meet all your natural testosterone replacement needs in Boulder.
+NatureMed has a medical doctor on staff to meet all f your natural testosterone replacement needs in Boulder.
 Testosterone can apply to women too.

 Testosterone assists the male body in building protein and is crucial for normal sexual drive and stamina, and in producing erections.
 Testosterone also has positive effects on mood, cognitive ability and behavior.
 Several published studies have shown the beneficial effects on quality of life by normalizing testosterone levels with testosterone replacement therapy.
 Most importantly, normalizing testosterone levels may reduce the risks of developing serious medical conditions.
 There is mounting evidence linking low testosterone levels to long-term medical conditions.